-Scale = $$50 \text{ mV/div}$$
+Scale = 50 mV/div

-Sweep = $$2 \mu sec/div$$
+Sweep = 2 μsec/div AC coupled input

-AC coupled input
+- 59. Make sure the laser is locked.
+Set the dropper to OSC mode and press RESET, then INIT.
+This moves the cart slowly up and down at a constant velocity and produces a constant frequency fringe signal which is useful for adjusting mirror #6. - 60.
+Adjust mirror #6 until the peak-to-peak signal is maximized on the oscilloscope.
+Also adjust the twiddler for maximum signal.
+Record this amplitude in the system check log.

-- 67. Make sure the laser is locked.
-Set the dropper to OSC mode and press RESET/INIT.
-This moves the cart slowly up and down at a constant velocity and produces a constant frequency fringe signal which is useful for adjusting mirror # 2. - 68.
-Maximize the fringe signal on the oscilloscope by adjusting mirror # 2. - 69.
-Maximize the fringe signal on the oscilloscope by adjusting the twiddler.
-Nominal fringe signal (peak-to-peak) is 280-360 mV.
-Record this value in the system check log. - 70.
-Terminate OSC mode by pressing TRIG on the dropping chamber controller.
-This brings the cart safely down the bottom and places the system in RESET mode.
-Note that you can press the TRIG button at any point in the cart's motion.
+3.1.15.Dropper Controller